nestauk/asf_floorplan_interpreter/asf_floorplan_interpreter/pipeline/README.md

 - Validation = 65 images
 - Test = 54 images

-This dataset contains polygon annotations with 6 classes:
+This dataset contains polygon annotations with 6 classes including "Door", "Double door","Folding door", "Room", "Sliding door", "Window".

-1. Door
-2. Double door
-3. Folding door
-4. Room
-5. Sliding door
-6. Window

-This dataset is stored on S3 [here](s3://asf-floorplan-interpreter/data/roboflow_data/).
+This dataset is stored on S3 in the `/data/roboflow_data/` folder.

+After an initial check we felt like the window and door labels were good and useful, but the room labels did not meet our needs.

 ### 💥 Our own labelled data

-We created datasets of labelled data using Prodigy - see more about this process in [the Prodigy folder README](asf_floorplan_interpreter/pipeline/annotation/README.md).
-These are:
+We also created datasets of labelled data using Prodigy - see more about this process in [the Prodigy folder README](asf_floorplan_interpreter/pipeline/annotation/README.md).
+The latest for these are stored in the S3 location `/data/annotation/prodigy_labelled/211123/`, and include:

 1. Labelling rooms (`room_dataset.jsonl`).
 2. Labelling doors, windows and staircases (`window_door_staircase.jsonl`).
 3. Labelling room types from the room labels (`room_type_dataset.jsonl`).

+To use this data to train a YOLO model we needed to format the data in a different way, and also to store the data in a specific folder structure - where the train/test/validation datasets are split out into different folders.

-To convert these Prodigy labels to format needed for YOLO, run:
+Thus, to convert these Prodigy labels to format needed for YOLO, run:

 ```
 python asf_floorplan_interpreter/pipeline/prodigy_to_yolo.py
 ```

-This will output the images and the labels in various S3 locations.
+This will output the images and the labels in the S3 sub directory `data/annotation/prodigy_labelled/211123/yolo_formatted/` for each dataset.

 ### :file_folder: Roboflow plus our own labelled data for windows and doors

-Run
+Since the Roboflow data for windows and doors was useful, we decided to merge this with the data we'd already labelled using Prodigy.
+This can be done by running:

 ```
 python asf_floorplan_interpreter/pipeline/merge_prodigy_roboflow.py
 ```

-to merge the windows and door labels from the Roboflow dataset and the Prodigy dataset.
 This will output data to `data/annotation/prodigy_labelled/131123/yolo_formatted/window_door_prodigy_plus_roboflow` and will take some time to run.

-Any other classes other than windows and doors will be removed from the labelled dataset.
+Any other classes other than windows and doors will be removed from this particular labelled dataset.

 ## :muscle: Training